entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 2. Log in to your App Builder instance.

-3. Select `Hub` from the menu on the left to view the bundles in your Local Hub.
+3. Select `Hub` from the menu on the left to view the bundles deployed to your Local Hub.

-4. Select `Deploy` and `Install` for each bundle:
+4. `Install` each bundle. **Order of installation is important.** The `standard-demo-content-bundle` must be installed last, as it relies on MFEs from the other bundles to set up each of the pages.

      1. Click on the bundle entry
-     2. In the pop-up box, click "Deploy"
+     2. In the pop-up box, click "Install"
-     3. Click on the "Install" button that appears in this same pop-up box once the bundle deploys
-     4. Exit out of the pop-up box
+     3. Exit out of the pop-up box
-     5. Repeat steps 1-4 for each bundle
+     4. Repeat steps 1-4 for each bundle

      ![sd-local-hub2.png](./sd-images/sd-local-hub2.png)

-     **Order of installation is important.** The `standard-demo-content-bundle` must be installed last, as it relies on MFEs from the other bundles to set up each of the pages.

-     >Note: The command line deploys and installs the Standard Banking Demo bundles without thumbnails.
+     >Note: The command line deploys the Standard Banking Demo bundles without thumbnails, which will not reappear when the bundles are installed.

      >Note: Each installation can take several minutes while the application downloads Linux images for the microservices and installs related assets.
 The `standard-demo-banking-bundle` and `standard-demo-customer-bundle` include microservices that require container initializations and take longer to install.